nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 When the user first inputs a command for the adding of a build, the `Parser` class will parse the command and call the method `mainParseAdd()` in the Parser Class.

-The 'mainParseAdd() will check if the provided name is valid or is blank or made up of white spaces.
-If the provided name is valid, the method will create a build with the provided name and the method will call the method `addBuild()` in the `BuildManager` class, passing `addBuild` the created build object with the provided name.
+The `mainParseAdd()` will check if the provided name is valid or is blank or made up of white spaces.
+If the provided name is valid, the method will create a build with the provided name and the method will call the method `addBuild()` in the `BuildManager` class, passing the created build object with the provided name to the `addBuild()` method.
 If the provided name is empty or made up of whitespaces, the `BlankStringException` exception will be thrown and an error message will be printed.

 The `addBuild()` method will check if the provided name is already in the list of builds.
 If the provided name is not